 What does the future hold?

-The reported slowdown in March from some challengers could just have been a blip, and there are bullish reports of growth from other FinTech players.
+March’s slowdown could just be a blip, and there are bullish reports of growth from other FinTech players.
 For example, AltFi reports that Monzo, PayPal and Barclays were the most downloaded financial apps in March.
 But will other traditional banks be nimble and agile enough to gain ground on the challengers?
 Will trust and security outplay the convenience of neo-banks as customers increasingly migrate to FinTech apps and other digital services?
 Only time will tell how this unfolds.

 In our next post, we’ll look at how financial services providers can deliver agile innovative projects during the current crisis and beyond by innovating from the ‘outside-in’.